zppei97/zppei97.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ☕️
+  icon: 📖

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Ph.D. candidate at LIESMARS
+role: Ph.D.
+Candidate at LIESMARS

 # Organizations/Affiliations to show in About widget
 organizations: